Adele Posts Instagram Meme To ‘Remember Who She Is’ Just Weeks After Split From Simon Konecki

-Adele resurfaces on Instagram to let her followers know that she still has a sense of humor following her separation from Simon Konecki.
+Adele resurfaced on Instagram to let her followers know that she still has a sense of humor following her separation from Simon Konecki.

 According to People, the “Chasing Pavements” songstress posted a funny meme that aligns with her recent relationship issues.
-The meme was posted on Wednesday and shows two versions of the singer.
+The meme was posted on Wednesday, and shows two versions of the singer.
 One photo shows the singer crying during a possible performance.
-In the other photo, Adele is more hardcore and empowered in a screenshot from her appearance on Carpool Karaoke with James Corden.
-The meme was shared with Adele’s 31.7 million followers.
+In the other photo, Adele appears empowered in a screen capture of her appearance on Carpool Karaoke with James Corden.
+The meme was shared with Adele’s 31.7 million Instagram followers.

-The meme received more than 280,000 likes and more than 7,000 comments from Adele’s followers.
+The meme in question received more than 280,000 likes and more than 7,000 comments from Adele’s fans in short order.

 “Just the queen can post memes about herself,” one follower wrote.

-“Let them know sis!” another chimed.
+“Let them know sis!” another admirer chimed in.

 The Inquisitr previously shared that the couple is parting ways after seven years of marriage.
-The two shares one child together-Angelo, 6.
-People stated that the rumors of the pair breaking up were fueled when the “One and Only” singer was spotted without her wedding ring months before the split was confirmed by her reps Benny Tarantini and Carl Fysh.
+The two share one child together — Angelo, 6.
+People stated that the rumors of the pair breaking up were instigated when the “One and Only” singer was spotted without her wedding ring months.
+These rumors circulated well before the split was confirmed by her reps, Benny Tarantini and Carl Fysh.
 The reps stated that Adele and Konecki are “committed to raising their son together lovingly.”
-They also stated that the pair wouldn’t make any more statements regarding the matter.
+They also stated that the pair wouldn’t make any further statements regarding the matter.

 The couple has been notoriously private throughout their relationship.
-Sources claim that the two never shared a “traditional” marriage and would go weeks without seeing each other due to their demanding schedules.
-The couple’s marriage was also reported over before the public was notified, as Konecki was “doing his own thing,” per People.
+Sources claim that the two never shared a “traditional” marriage, and would go weeks without seeing each other due to their demanding schedules.
+The couple’s marriage was also reportedly over before the public was notified, as Konecki was “doing his own thing,” per People.

 View this post on Instagram